zeph-yr/PlayFirstSubmitLater/README.md

 ![screenshot](https://github.com/zeph-yr/PlayFirstSubmitLater/blob/main/menu_1a_small.png)

 # About
 This is my second mod and written mostly from scratch.
 If you enjoy this, please feel free to let me know :) I appreciate your feedback!
-Not releasing the code for this yet because it's early in dev and I'm kinda shy xD
+No code uploaded for this yet because it's early in dev and I'm kinda shy xD